intel/confidential-cloud-native-primitives/tools/cvm-image-rewriter/README.md

 Optional
   -t <number of minutes>    Specify the timeout of rewriting, 3 minutes default,
-                            If enabling IMA, recommend timeout >6 minutes -s <connection socket>    Default is connection URI is qemu:///system, if install libvirt, you can specify to "/var/run/libvirt/libvirt-sock" then the corresponding URI is "qemu+unix:///system?socket=/var/run/libvirt/libvirt-sock" -n                        Silence running for virt-install, no output -h                        Show usage
+                            If enabling IMA, recommend timeout >6 minutes -s <connection socket>    Default connection URI is qemu:///system, if install libvirt, you can specify to "/var/run/libvirt/libvirt-sock" then the corresponding URI is "qemu+unix:///system?socket=/var/run/libvirt/libvirt-sock" -n                        Silent running for virt-install with no output -h                        Show usage
 ```